wuyu0107/advprog-module6/README.md

 ### Commit 5 Reflection Notes

 To make our server a multi-threaded server, we use a Threadpool, so that the server can handle multiple requests at the same time.
 Since Threadpool uses a limited number of workers, it will prevent the server from being overwhelmed by big load.
 It is done by creating a ```Threadpool``` struct in a separate new file ```thread_pool.rs```.

+Thread pool works by initializing a fixed number of threads, and incoming requests are placed in a queue.
+Available worker threads will pick up tasks from the queue and execute them.
+When a work finishes a task, it returns to the pool and waits for the next task.
+If all worker threads are busy, the requests will wait in the queue until a work becomes available.